-If a jurisdiction requests a course from MT DES responsibility may be shared with the local jurisdiction or hosting agency.
+If a jurisdiction requests a course from MT DES, responsibility may be shared with the local jurisdiction or hosting agency.
 An example may be a local jurisdiction that sets up the course and is responsible for the logistics, but requests that MT DES provide an instructor.

-Courses may be requested throughout the year, and will be taken into consideration based on interest, funding, and scheduling availability.
-However, it is highly recommended to submit a request far in advance.
+Courses may be requested throughout the year but will be reviewed biennially by MT DES in April and October.
+Requests will be taken into consideration based on interest, funding, and scheduling availability.
+It is highly recommended to submit a request far in advance, 90 days prior to the date is suggested.
 Requests originating from jurisdictions who completed the NIMS and THIRA/SPR surveys in the previous year will receive priority.

-- 1. Requests for courses should be initiated at least 60 days prior to the course.
+- 1. Requests for courses should be initiated at least 90 days prior to the course.
 This allows time for instructor preparation and recruitment of attendees. - 2.
 Complete a Request for Training Assistance Form and follow the submission instructions.
 The form will be routed to appropriate program staff for review.
 Training requests should come from the jurisdiction's DES Coordinator. - 3.
 Training requests will be reviewed internally by MT DES and you will be notified within 30 days if the course can be supported.

 To request a MT DES course, jurisdictions should use the process outlined in Appendix B. Failing to do so may delay course scheduling or result in an inability to support.
 Courses may be canceled due to adverse weather conditions, lack of students (a minimum of 10 students is recommended), or other unforeseen incidents.
-Lead Instructors must send notice of course cancellation to mtdssprep@mt.gov as early as possible.
+Lead Instructors must send notice of course cancellation to mtdesprep@mt.gov as early as possible.